Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 He hated the Tank.
 It was imposing, windowless, ultra-secure and easily his least favorite room in the whole world because sitting down in it almost invariably meant bad news and hard decisions.

-More of the former than the latter, today---the news was *bad,* verging on being the worst, but the decisions were mostly straightforward.
+More of the former than the latter, today - the news was *bad,* verging on being the worst, but the decisions were mostly straightforward.
 Terrible, but straightforward.

 “Recommendations?” he asked, reviewing the assembled data in front of him.
 He’d committed a lot of it to memory before, but there were so many planned-for contingencies that one busy head couldn’t have prayed to retain all the details.
 Especially not after three hours of sleep.